Leon Leonwood Bean: Foundation of L.L.Bean

-According to Bean, "I took a pair of show rubbers from the stock on the shelves and had a shoemaker cut out a pair of size 7 tops.
-The local cobbler stitched the whole thing together."
-Bean sold a pair to Edgar Conant, his first customer.
-Over the summer of 1912, Bean sold a hundred pairs.
-According to Montgomery, Bean "...took rubbers out of his store stock, and got two locals, Mr. and Mrs. Ted Goldrup, to cut out tops and stitch them to the rubbers.
-The soft, pliable rubber simply ripped apart after a few miles of hard going."
-Bean paid U.S. Rubber in Boston to make a mold for the rubber bottoms, and then became their biggest customer until the mid-1960s, when Bean switched to the La Crosse Rubber Company in Wisconsin.
-In 1918, Bean hired the Goldrup's daughter, Hazel,as a full-time bookkeeper and cashier.
-In 1918, he moved to a new building across the street, and by 1920, owned it.
-According to Montgomery, "All of this had been accomplished on the strength of direct-mail sales, especially through the out-of-state license list."

 During World War II, Bean served as a consultant for the U.S. Army and Navy, while his company manufactured a version of the Maine Hunting Shoe for military use.

 Gross sales for his company amounted to $1 million in 1946, increasing to $3 million in 1967.

 As an author

 Bean published a book in 1942, called Hunting, Fishing and Camping and an autobiography, in 1960, called My Story: the Autobiography of a Down-East Merchant.

 Death and legacy

 Bean died in Pompano Beach, Florida, on February 5, 1967, at the age of 94.
 He was buried in Webster Cemetery in Freeport, Maine.
-At the time of his death, the annual sales of his company were in the hundreds of millions.
+At the time of his death, the annual sales of L.L.
+Bean were around 5 million dollars.
 Company policy of giving 100% money back on returned products applied until February 9, 2018.

 Maine Medical Center has named one of its wings in his honor.
 In addition, his portrait hangs in a ground-floor corridor at the hospital.